hbschricker/SWE3313_Team3Project/implementationPlan/README.md

 * JDK 21 has to be on your computer
 * Apache Maven has to be on your computer
-* git or git-bassh has to be on your computer (if you are on windows)
+* git or git-bash has to be on your computer (if you are on windows)

 Steps:
 1. Go to an empty folder on your computer.